Japan Destination Guide

 - Photo Etiquette: Always ask permission before photographing people.

-- Sacred Sites: Follow posted rules at temples and shrines.
+- Sacred Sites: At temples and shrines, bow once before entering, avoid loud conversation, and don’t photograph altars without permission.
+Follow the posted rules at temples and shrines.

 Sumo Stable Visits